 e.g. Jane Smith-Jones would be entered as Jane Smith [first] Jones [last].

+Hot Tip: Alternate spellings are quite common – please be proactive in adding aliases if you are aware this could be an issue!

 Households

 Households are used when connecting constituents who are in a domestic relationship.
 When creating household records for male/female households, the male constituent’s record should be first (A1).
 This provides consistency across the database and assists in the duplicate matching process.